A Podcast Starter Kit For Beginners

 When I was in college, the last thing I wanted to do once I got home from lectures, classes, and labs, was to listen to another person tell me about more things that I did not care about.
 The word "radio" meant top 100 hits, or long commercials about local tire companies.
 But damn, has that changed.

-Today, in mid 2017, podcasts are simply THE SHIT.
+Today, in mid 2016, podcasts are simply the best.
 They are (basically) commercial-free conversations that keep you both entertained and in the know.

 It's funny how many of my friends have their own lists of "essential listening," an audio version of "required reading," that I didn't even know about.
 For a long time, no one wanted to be that person at happy hour quoting a podcast.
 But now, here we are.